Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Also, they used as mitigating circumstances as part of the case that he was neurodivergent.

-His mental health ADHD.
+His mental elf.

 Lucy Connolly should have fallen back on that.

-Yeah, because of course Lucy Connolly didn't have any kind of mitigating circumstances about why she in particular would be particularly sensitive to, you know, children dying or anything like that.
+Yeah, because, of course, Lucy Connolly didn't have any kind of mitigating circumstances about why she, in particular, would be particularly sensitive to, you know, children dying or anything like that.

 But she wasn't afforded that same kind of charity.